 “directly wrestling with the texts and, by extension, their own thoughts, feelings, and tendencies”

-To summarize, the pedagogical goal—the rationale for the texts, curricular strands, writing, discussion, supplementary lectures, laboratory materials, contemplative exercises, and language tutorials—all center on arriving at one goal: the students’ knowing for and through themselves.
+To summarize, the pedagogical goals—the rationale for the texts, curricular strands, writing, discussion, supplementary lectures, laboratory materials, contemplative exercises, and language tutorials—all center on arriving at one outcome: the students’ knowing for and through themselves.
 The text, teacher, and student form a triangular relationship of inquiry where authority rests with not one exclusively but through all in concert, even at times in tension.
 This pedagogy depends a great deal on the initiative and activity of the students for learning.
 With ardent and engaged students, the classroom atmosphere becomes catalytic, not didactic; teaching aims at drawing out rather than pouring in.